lmbarros/DUMP/morsels/ziggurat_algorithm.md

 }
 ```

-That last `for` loop was just for sanity checking; I wanted to see the generated numbers and be sure that all areas were indeed equal (and equal to ou magic `a`).
+That last `for` loop was just for sanity checking; I wanted to see the generated numbers and be sure that all areas were indeed equal (and equal to our magic `a`).

 Cool, so this program generates the numbers we needed to build our ziggurat.
 This was the last bit we need to complete our implementation.